jbarrettsteiner/oss-enterprise/docs/maintainer-guide.md

 Create clear documentation for your project to explain the following to your future users and contributors:

 - How are contributions reviewed and accepted (Do they need tests?
-An issue template?)
+[An issue template?])
 - What types of contributions will you accept (Do you only want help with a certain part of your code?)
 - When it’s appropriate to follow up (ex.
 “You can expect a response from a maintainer within 7 days.
 If you haven’t heard anything by then, feel free to ping the thread.”)
 - How much time will you spend on the project (ex.
-“We only spend about 5 hours per week on this project”)
+“We only spend about 5 hours per day/week on this project”)

 ### Encouraging Contributions

 An Open Source project is stronger when it has an active and passionate community.
 However, it can be challenging for new contributors to get started.
 Here are a few tips to help you build a stronger community:

 - Add labels such as `good-first-PR` or `help-wanted` to Issues and Pull Requests to encourage contributions
-- Hold virtual office hours for your project to allow the community to connect and discuss challenging problems
+- Hold [virtual office hours] or [regular milestone updates] for your project to allow the community to connect and discuss challenging problems
 - Create great documentation that helps users understand how to use your project, this will make community support a useful task for new contributors
 - Add a roadmap to your project so others can see where it is heading
 - Celebrate contributions by listing contributors in your repository or on the project website